Skip to Main Content

 Description

-The Undergraduate Development Program Advisor Travel Award provides the opportunity for faculty advisors to attend the Undergraduate Development Program from March 21–23, 2026, at the Society of Toxicology Annual Meeting.
+The Undergraduate Development Program (UDP) Advisor Travel Award provides the opportunity for faculty advisors to attend the Undergraduate Development Program from March 13–15, 2027, at the Society of Toxicology Annual Meeting.
 During this program, the selected advisors and students learn more about toxicology, career opportunities related to this science, and engage with academic program directors.
 Overall, the goal of the program is to recruit promising undergraduate science majors interested in research careers and who would especially benefit from this opportunity to graduate school in the biomedical sciences, especially toxicology.
 The purpose of supporting advisors to participate in this program is so that they will become more familiar with toxicology as a career option for their students and encourage students to attend graduate school in biomedical sciences.
 We recognize that recruiting individuals with a wide range of perspectives, experiences, and backgrounds enhances creativity and drives innovation across our Society and scientific field.

 Support for transportation, lodging, meals, and registration is provided to advisor and student awardees.